RohanNaga/Robotics-PID-and-Advanced-Control/README.md

 **File:** `control-implementations/trajectory_feedforward_control.c`

 - Implemented discrete-time PID control as the foundation for all advanced control strategies
-- Developed anti-windup mechanisms to prevent integral saturation when actuators hit limits
+- Developed anti-windup mechanisms to prevent integral term saturation
 - Discrete implementation optimized for 5ms sampling time with derivative filtering for noise reduction
 - Gain scheduling for different operating regions to maintain performance across the workspace
-- Achieved stable control with rise time < 0.5s and overshoot < 5%
+- Achieved stable control with rise time < 300ms and overshoot < 1%

 ### 2. Enhanced Performance: Trajectory Generation with Feedforward Control
 **Building on PID:** `control-implementations/trajectory_feedforward_control.c`